HeyHeyChicken/Plexamp/README.md

 ## Features

-- Add your skill features here.
+- This skill will allow you to play the music present in your Plex server.

 <br>
 <br>